ph202107/nordlist/README.md

 I'll continue to use 3.12.0 for now.

-The update notice will no longer cause the script to exit, and the menus for Countries, Cities, and Groups won't include the notice.
+The update notice will no longer cause the script to exit.

 **